code-cullison/DAS-Compression-Autoencoder/data/README.md

 ## Data Availability
-The DAS data used in this project can be obtained by contacting one of the following authors:
+The DAS data used in this project can be potentially be obtained by contacting:

-Hassan Almomin (almomiha@stanford.edu)

-Thomas Cullison (tculliso@stanford.edu)
+Thomas Cullison (tculliso-\[AT\]-stanford-dot-edu)

-Haipeng Li (haipeng@stanford.edu)

 Department of Geophysics
 Stanford University